 - Fidelity Go Tax Strategy

 Fidelity Go Review

 4 out of 5 stars

 via Fidelity secure site

-Fidelity Go is best for fee-conscious investors who don’t want the headache or hassle of actively monitoring their own portfolios yet still want the benefit of human oversight over their portfolios over and above the automated decisions made by a robot advisor.
+Fidelity Go is best for fee-savvy investors who don’t want the headache or hassle of actively monitoring their own portfolios yet still want the benefit of human oversight over their portfolios.

 Fidelity Go is best for:

 - Fidelity customers

 - Hands-off investors

 - Investors seeking human oversight beyond what a pure robo-advisor can do